hadley/adv-r/Exceptions-Debugging.md

 * Getting help: what to do if you can't figure out what the problem is

+As with many other parts of R, the approach to dealing with errors and exceptions comes from a LISP-heritage, and is quite different (although some of the terminology is the same) to that of languages like Java.

 ## Interactive analysis vs. programming

 There is a tension between interactive analysis and programming.
 When you a doing an analysis, you want R to do what you mean, and if it guesses wrong, then you'll discover it right away and can fix it.
 If you're creating a function, then you want to make it as robust as possible so that any problems become apparent right away (see fail fast below).